RaniaG/webpack-reference/README.md

 ReactDOM.render(<App />, root) ;
 });
 ```
-### Concepts:
-**entry point:** The starting point/s which webpack uses to begin building the dependency graph
-**output:** The output property tells webpack where to emit the bundles it creates and how to name these files.
-**loaders:** Out of the box, webpack only understands JavaScript and JSON files.
-Loaders allow webpack to process other types of files and convert them into valid modules that can be consumed by your application and added to the dependency graph.
-**plugins:** Plugins do tasks like bundle optimization, asset management and injection of environment variables.
-**modes:**

 ### Loaders:
+Out of the box, webpack only understands JavaScript and JSON files.
+Loaders allow webpack to process other types of files and convert them into valid modules that can be consumed by your application and added to the dependency graph.<br />
 loaders have two properties in your webpack configuration:

 - The ```test``` property identifies which file or files should be transformed.